 Conclusion

 Fixing issues with your cruise control can be straightforward, provided you know what to look for.
-As you would have learnt from the instructions outlined in this article, it is relatively easy to diagnose and fix common problems with your cruise control, such as blown fuses, malfunctioning speed sensors, broken cruise control switches,
+As you would have learnt from the instructions outlined in this article, it is relatively easy to diagnose and fix common problems with your cruise control, such as blown fuses, malfunctioning speed sensors, broken cruise control switches, and leaks in the vacuum compartment.- Blown fuses are a common culprit for cruise control failure, and locating and replacing them is relatively easy.

 - The brake switch and speed sensor can also cause issues with cruise control, and replacing them requires some expertise.